Tangled Paths: A Random Graph Model from Mallows Permutations: Introduction

 \section{Introduction}

 Given two graphs $G,H$ on a common vertex set $[n]=\{1,\dots, n \}$, and a permutation $\sigma$ on $[n]$, it is natural to consider the following graph which is the union of two graphs where the second graph has been relabelled by a permutation $\sigma$.
-This general and powerful construction has featured previously in the literature in the contexts of constructions and decompositions of graphs, where in some cases $\sigma$ has been taken as a uniformly random permutation, see Section \ref{sec:related}.
-Let $P_n$ be the path on $[n]$ and $S_n$ be the set of all permutations on $[n]$.
+Constructions of graphs via unions are very natural, and have appeared in several contexts, see Section \ref{sec:related}.
+Let $P_n$ be the path on $[n]$ that connects $i$ to $i+1$, for $i \in [n-1]$, and let $S_n$ be the set of all permutations on $[n]$.
 Consider the following scenario: one must choose a permutation $\sigma\in S_n$ with the goal of making $\layer(P_n,\sigma(P_n))$ as different from a path as possible.
-There are several parameters one may use to measure the difference between a connected graph $G$ and a path; for example one may look at the diameter $\diam(G)$ or the vertex isoperimetric number $\iso(G)$, as the path is extremal for these parameters.
+There are many parameters one may use to measure the difference between a connected graph $G$ and a path; for example one may look at the diameter $\diam(G)$ or the vertex isoperimetric number $\iso(G)$, as the path is extremal for these parameters.
 The treewidth $\trw(G)$ which, broadly speaking, measures how far (globally) the graph is from being a tree \cite{Kloks}, is another natural candidate.
-It is fairly easy to see that given two or more paths one can build a grid-like graph (see \cite[Lemma 8]{Dichot} for more details), and such a graph would have treewidth and diameter $\Theta(\sqrt{n})$.
+Given two or more paths one can build a grid-like graph (see \cite[Lemma 8]{TwoDichot} for more details) which would have treewidth and diameter $\Theta(\sqrt{n})$.
 If we choose a permutation uniformly at random, then as a consequence of a result of Kim \& Wormald \cite[Theorem 1]{KW}, with high probability the resulting graph is a bounded degree expander.
 Thus, in this case, the graph $\layer(P_n,\sigma(P_n))$ has treewidth $\Theta(n)$ and diameter $\Theta(\log n)$, so by these parameters it is essentially as far from a path as a sparse graph can be.